ReidAtcheson/Start-Here/README.md

 # Reid Atcheson

 My name is Reid Atcheson.
 I have a PhD in Computational and Applied Mathematics (CAAM) from Rice University.
-I am a senior software engineer for [Numerical Algorithms Group (NAG)](https://www.nag.com/).
+I am a Research Engineer at [Aquatic Capital Management](https://aquatic.com/).
 I work on software for technical computing, numerical analysis, and linear algebra.
 I also have interest in programming languages and currently am very excited about [Rust](https://www.rust-lang.org/), but I have also used a wide variety of other lanugages such as Haskell,Ocaml,SML, and I have even done a little with dependently typed languages such as Coq.